 “Wouldn’t it be great if we had that kind of experience and learn something from it?
 We go through life and are not always conscious of it,” Murray’s co-star Andie MacDowell told TheWrap.
 “Whatever religion you want to base yourself in, that’s ultimately why we’re here.”

 MacDowell said for a movie about kindness, it was Ramis’ spirit that influenced “Groundhog Day’s” charm.
 She described him as “the nicest man” she’s ever worked with, always in a good mood and never grumpy.
-And she hopes that kindness rubs off on anyone who watches “Groundhog Day,” even 25 years later.
+And she hopes that kindness rubs off on anyone who watches “Groundhog Day,” even decades later.

 “Hopefully we do become more conscious of how we treat others and the affect we have every day, down to the point do we let the car go in, do we let a car pass us in Los Angeles, do we pick a fight, do we help an old lady cross the street?
 Are we conscious enough to make those decisions,” Macdowell said.